 I welcome media inquiries, especially on: games and history; the history of pseudoscience, perpetual motion, and other crank inventions; or the history of communication, especially the the telephone.
-Here’s an incomplete list of interviews I’ve done.
+Here’s an incomplete list of interviews and media pieces I’ve done.

 “Long Before Net Neutrality,” Interview on NPR’s Morning Edition, February 27, 2015.